Fried Egg (1 Large) and Coffee with Milk and Sugar (1 Coffee Cup (6 Fl Oz))

 How to consume Coffee With Milk And Sugar | Fried Egg without glucose spikes

-Add a source of lean protein, such as a small serving of Greek yogurt or a handful of nuts, to your meal.
-Protein can slow down the absorption of sugar into your bloodstream.
+Add a source of healthy fats, such as a small serving of avocado or a few nuts, to your meal to slow the digestion process.

 Discover